((Schedule is subject to change without notice.)

 A peak located on the cape jutting out of the southern coast of Matsushima.
 Because you can see both Shiogama Bay and Matsushima Bay from the viewing platform, This hill is named "Sokan" ("views of both").
 Watching the sun as it rises over the far side of Oshika Peninsula and Kinkasan Island is an absolutely sublime and overwhelming experience.

-As you stand upon the Shintomiyama's viewing platforms, located on the northern side of Zuigan-ji Temple, the entirety of the inner bay of Matsushima spreads out before your eyes.
-From the other platform, located on the summit of the hill, Fukurujima island is at the forefront of your vision, and Matsushima (along with its urban areas) spans out before you.
+As you stand upon the Shintomiyama's viewing platforms, located on the northern side of Zuiganji Temple, the entirety of the inner bay of Matsushima spreads out before your eyes.
+From the other platform, located on the summit of the hill, Fukuurujima Island is at the forefront of your vision, and Matsushima (along with its urban areas) spans out before you.
 You can also find a poem by English poet Edmund Charles Blunden inscribed on a hill here.

 Elevation: 105.8 m

 This lofty peak is located near the center of Miyatojima, a connected island located on the eastern side of Matsushima Bay in Higashi Matsushima city.
-Offering the ability to see Matsushima spread out below you like a miniature garden, this vantage point is known as "the View of Grandeur."
+Offering the ability to see Matsushima spread out below you like a miniature garden, this vantage point is known as "the Gorgeous View."

 From the cliffs of Yogasaki, the northern edge of Shichigahama Town, you can see the waves of the Pacific Ocean come crashing onto the rocks below, and then retreat back to the sea.
-This panorama is known as "the View of Magnificence."
+This panorama is known as "the Dynamic View."

 A small mountain loated to the rear of Mount Sokan.
 From the peak, it looks as though the inlet leading to Matsushima Bay expands before you like a folding fan.
-A removed and serene vantage point where the entirety of Matsushima is visible, this viewing point has been dubbed "the View of Profound Seclusion."
+A removed and serene vantage point where the entirety of Matsushima is visible, this viewing point has been dubbed the "Mysterious View."
 Also atop the mountain lie the remnants of a feudal lord's teahouse.
 Visitors during the autumn can also enjoy displays of beautiful crimson maple leaves.